3d-it/3d1/content/pages/blog/how-to-create-a-website-from-start-to-finish.md

 Popular options include Bluehost, SiteGround, and HostGator.

+➡️ *Looking for a free hosting option?
+Check out* [***How to Create and Host a Free Website Using Netlify***](https://3d-it.net/blog/create-free-website-netlify) *for a step-by-step guide to deploying a website without hosting costs.*

 #### Step 4: Plan Your Website Structure

 Outline the pages you want to include, such as: